Is life insurance a good investment?

 Using a permanent policy or annuity to supplement retirement income can make sense for people with more complex financial needs (as mentioned above) or people who know they’ll need life insurance coverage for the rest of their lives.

-While there are some situations in which you could benefit from investing in your life insurance, cash value policies come with limited investment options and relatively low rates of return.
+Generally speaking, cash value policies come with limited investment options and relatively low rates of return.

 Buying term life insurance at a lower cost and using dedicated investment vehicles — such as a mutual fund, 401(k), or IRA — will likely provide better returns than investing the cash value of a whole life policy.